murmeli101/Sonic1AutoSplitter/README.md

 ## Tips

-- Timer should work if your save state starts from a game over or if it's made right after starting the game.
+- Timer should also work from a save state if it starts from a game over or if it's made right after starting the game.